samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 ![Froxlor](/assets/images/writeups/Sightless-HTB/13.png)

 While browsing for sometime and reviewing running processes in the system.
 I came across remote debugging port.
-I realised that Google Chrome Debugger can help me to debug the web application.
-Google Chrome Debugger is a tool that debug web application if the running Google Chrom debugger at specific port `--remote-debugging-port=<port>`.
+I realised that `Google Chrome Debugger` can help me to debug the web application. `Google Chrome Debugger` is a tool that debug web application if the running Google Chrom debugger at specific port `--remote-debugging-port=<port>`.
+Let's use [__Chrome Remote Debugger Pentesting__](https://exploit-notes.hdks.org/exploit/linux/privilege-escalation/chrome-remote-debugger-pentesting/) methodology to debug web applications.

 ![Remote Debugging Port](/assets/images/writeups/Sightless-HTB/14.png)

 `remote-debugging-port=0`, it means that the remote debugging feature of Google Chrome (or any Chromium-based browser) will not have a fixed port.
 Instead, Chrome will dynamically assign an available port for remote debugging.

 For identifying all the active TCP connections, I will use `netstat -tnlp`.